davidelan/todo-list/README.md

 ![Delete a task](documentation/images/delete_task.jpg)

+### Future Features
-### Features, which I would like to implement in the future
+Features, which I would like to implement in the future

 - The main feature that I would like to implement is to have multiple todo lists.
 - I would also like to add informnation about the date of the creation and updating of the tasks.